Treat Your Feet

 Salon pedicures are a wonderful treat, but you easily can duplicate the same treatments at home, using natural, nontoxic products.
 The following five steps will have your feet summer-ready in about 40 minutes.

 Trim your toenails straight across with a straightedge toenail clipper.
 To prevent ingrown toenails, don’t cut them too short, and don’t leave sharp corners.
 Using an emery board, smooth the rough edges of your nails.
-Follow the natural shape of your toenails, and file in one direction instead of sawing back and forth to avoid splitting and weakening nails.
+Follow the natural shape of your toenails, and file in one direction to avoid splitting and weakening nails.
 Finish by buffing your toenails to a natural shine with a nail buffer.
 Buffing your nails is an excellent alternative to toxic nail polishes and polish removers.
 Buffing also stimulates circulation to the nail bed and helps to create healthy, strong nails.

 Sit in on dozens of practical workshops from the leading authorities on Natural Health, Organic Gardening, Real Food and more!LEARN MORE